 Live music venues in London

-13. Follow in the footsteps of music legends Oasis and The Sex Pistols during an evening at The 100 Club
+- Follow in the footsteps of music legends Oasis and The Sex Pistols during an evening at The 100 Club.

-16. See an up-and-coming band at Camden's The Dublin Castle, where Blur and Coldplay have graced the stage.
+- See up-and-coming bands at Camden's The Dublin Castle, where Blur and Coldplay have graced the stage.

-19. Visit revamped music venue KOKO where Madonna held her first UK show.
+- Visit revamped music venue KOKO, where Madonna had her first UK show.

-21. Discover more than 265 luxury and high street shops under one roof at Westfield London, which opens until 10pm from Monday to Saturday.
+- Discover more than 265 luxury and high-street shops under one roof at Westfield London.

-22. Shop at one of the largest urban shopping centres in Europe at Westfield Stratford City, open until 9pm from Monday to Saturday.
+- Shop at one of the largest urban shopping centres in Europe at Westfield Stratford City.

-23. Flex your credit card until 10pm on Thursday nights on London’s famous Oxford Street, home to department stores, designer brands and high-street favourites.
+- Flex your credit card until late along London’s famous Oxford Street, home to department stores, designer brands and high-street favourites.

-24. Shop at big brand stores, including Mary Quant and Joseph, until 9pm at Duke of York Square.
+- Shop at big-brand stores, including Boggi and Joseph, through the evening at Duke of York Square.